An important step in integrating the model equations is specifying the initial conditions. There are two challenges to overcome

 sus = 50 (does not match provided value) vac = 50 alive = 50 + 50 = 100

 In this case though, the consequence of the inconsistency is not that a compartment value becomes negative.
 Instead, it is manifested as a nonzero residual when comparing the provided input values to the calculated initialization.
-Which inconsistent initialization should be chosen?
-In Optima TB, the approach is that the entry points specify the initialization and redundant conflicting information is ignored.
-For example, if we have
+We can write out the matrix equation as

 [alive] [1 1] [sus ] [sus ] = [1 0] * [vac ] [vac ] [0 1]